HeberSobreira/task_manager_stack/README.md

 ## <a name="installation"></a>Installation

+1. Follow the Installation steps for the [robis_custom_msgs_stack](https://gitlab.inesctec.pt/heber.m.sobreira/robis_custom_msgs_stack) repository.

-1. Download the [task_manager_stack]() repository to the src folder of your catkin workspace.
+2. Download the [task_manager_stack]() repository to the src folder of your catkin workspace.

     ```bash
     git clone https://gitlab.inesctec.pt/CRIIS/task_manager_stack
     ```

-2. Build your code.
+3. Build your code.
 Assuming your catkin workspace is located in ~/catkin_ws:

     ```bash
     cd ~/catkin_ws